Leaf-Agriculture/docs/docs/configurations_overview.md

     "originalOperationType": "SowingAndPlanting"
 }
 ```
-#### unitMeasurement
-Defines the unit of measurement of the summary, standardGeoJSON, and filteredGeoJSON for the Machine Files and Field Operations services.
-It supports `METRIC`, `IMPERIAL`, and `DEFAULT` - that not standardize the units and keep them as available in the files/provider (this is the default value).

-The units for each option available can be found on the [Units of Measurement page][12].

 ### Field Operations
 These configurations can be enabled with the use of Leaf Field Operations.
 This requires an active boundary to be present so Leaf can merge the machine files and create a Field Operation.